General curves on algebraic surfaces: Free fibrations and general curves

 \end{prop}

 \proof (i) follows from the main result of \cite{CM91} and from Brill-Noether theory. (ii) is proved in \cite{GH80}.
 For (iii) see \cite{AC81}, p.
-22, and references therein. (iv) is classical and follows from Riemann's existence theorem and a count of constants.
+22, and references therein. (iv) is classical and follows from Riemann's existence theorem and a dimension count.
+For (v) see \cite{hP69}.